AP source: Jets agree to sign RB Le'Veon Bell

 The Steelers drafted Bell with the 48th overall pick in 2013.
 He combined with quarterback Ben Roethlisberger and wide receiver Antonio Brown to form Pittsburgh's "Killer B's" on offense, a potent trio of game-breaking talents.

 With his patient running style and explosive burst, Bell quickly established himself as one of the best backs in the league.
-He was also arguably the NFL's best pass-catcher out of the backfield, finishing 10th in the league with 85 catches in 2017.
+He was also a top pass-catcher out of the backfield, finishing 10th in the league with 85 catches in 2017.
 That combination of production had Bell focused on a contract that rewarded him like the dual threat he is.

 He and the Steelers failed to reach an agreement on a new deal last summer, and he skipped training camp for the second straight year.